-Part I. Difference between FXS and FXO
+Part I. Difference Between FXS and FXO

-1. What are FXS and FXO ports?
+1. What Are FXS and FXO Ports?

 FXO is a port that connects an FXO device to an outside telephone line.
-It can be a jack on a telephone or fax machine, or analog telephone system, which is used to transmit on-hook/off-hook indications (loop closed).
+It can be a jack on a telephone or fax machine, or an analog telephone system, which is used to transmit on-hook/off-hook indications (loop closed).

-2. How do FXS and FXO ports work?
+2. How Do FXS and FXO Ports Work?

-In order to establish a call, the FXS and FXO ports must be connected.
+To establish a call, the FXS and FXO ports must be connected.
 This applies to outbound and inbound calls.
 When you pick up an analog phone (FXO device) connected to an FXS port, you dial a number and connect to the other end using PSTN service.
 The numbers you dial on your office phone are encoded as DTMF or DTMF digits and passed to the FXS port.